helium/ecc608-linux-rs/README.md

 This library implements various elliptic curve cryptographic functions used by [Helium Blockchain](https://helium.com) using the Microchip ATECC608 family.
 This includes creating keys for ECC types, signing messages, and configuring and locking the chip down for production use.

+**NOTE** The ECC608A or ECC608B is compliant with HIP-19.
+The other chips in this family: ATSHA204A · ATECC108A · ATECC508A are not compliant with HIP-19.

 ## Using